LeeViewB/RomUG-Website/content/events/Editia2/index.en.md

 ### Are you an IT Admin working with Microsoft Intune, Configuration Manager, and other services and apps from Microsoft?
 :loudspeaker: Then make sure you don't miss the second RomUG (Romanian User Group) event!
 This time we will have as speakers Paul Vilcu, an experienced IT administrator joining us from Sibiu, Romania.
-Additionally, we will also have Scott MacAllister as a speaker, joining us from Scotland.
+Additionally, we will also have Scott McAllister as a speaker, joining us from Scotland.

 {{< admonition >}}